Trans-Java Toll Road: Kanci–Pejagan Toll Road

-The Kanci–Pejagan Toll Road was formally opened on January 26, 2010, and was operated originally by PT Bakrie Toll Road, a subsidiary of PT Bakrieland Development Tbk (IDX:ELTY), but in December, 2012, the shares were sold to PT Media Nusantara Citra (MNC) Group.
+The Kanci–Pejagan Toll Road was formally opened on 26 January 2010, and was operated originally by PT Bakrie Toll Road, a subsidiary of PT Bakrieland Development Tbk (IDX:ELTY), but in December, 2012, the shares were sold to PT Media Nusantara Citra (MNC) Group.
 At end of 2015, Waskita Karya has 99.99 percent shares of the toll road.

 Pejagan–Pemalang Toll Road

-The Pejagan–Pemalang Toll Road is 57.5 km and was built with an investment of about Rp 5.5 trillion.
+The Pejagan–Pemalang toll road is 57.5 km and was built with an investment of about Rp 5.5 trillion.
 The concession for the road was held by PT Bakrie Toll Road, which is owned by Aburizal Bakrie, but in December, 2012, the shares were sold to MNC Group.
-On July 16, 2014, PT Waskita Toll Road, a subsidiary of PT Waskita Karya Tbk (IDX:WSKT), bought all shares of the toll road.
+On 16 July 2014, PT Waskita Toll Road, a subsidiary of PT Waskita Karya Tbk (IDX:WSKT), bought all shares of the toll road.

-Construction on Sections I and II of the toll road began on July 23, 2014.
-On June 16, 2016, Section I & II of Pejagan-Pemalang Toll Road has been formally opened/operated.

-On November 9, 2018, Section III & IV of Pejagan-Pemalang Toll Road has been formally opened/operated.
+Construction on Sections I and II of the toll road began on 23 July 2014.
+On 16 June 2016, Section I & II of Pejagan-Pemalang Toll Road has been formally opened/operated.
+On 9 November 2018, Section III & IV of Pejagan-Pemalang Toll Road has been formally opened/operated.

 The toll road consists of 4 sections: